fdong6/628-Module-3-Group-2/README.md

 #
 # Codes
 This folder contains serveral R codes.
-Subset.R conducts data extraction and data cleaning, resulting in 628.Rdata. module3_plots.R makes plots of the selected group of restaurants.
+Subset.R conducts data extraction and data cleaning, resulting in 628.Rdata. module3_plots.R makes plots for the selected group of restaurants.
 Multinomial Coefficient.R conducts NLP and Lasso regression and estimates p-value of estimated parameters from Lasso.
 #
 # Image